 Skidding is generally the result of sudden braking or turning.
-Thus higher surface friction may be required at sites where such manoeuvres are likely to occur.
+Thus, higher surface friction may be required at sites where such manoeuvres are likely to occur.
 However, at these sites, the surface aggregate is often more prone to polishing.

 Site Categories have been established based on risk of accidents and frictional demand.
-A brief description of the higher risk site categories is given in Table 1 (a full description of Site Categories is given in VicRoads/RTA Guide for Measurement and Interpretation of Skid Resistance Using SCRIM).
+A brief description of the higher risk site categories is given in Table 1 (a full description of Site Categories is given in VicRoads Technical Note TN 110).